terralang/terra/api-reference.md

         return [luaexpr],4
     end

 `[luaexpr]` is a single-expression escape. `luaexpr` is a single Lua expression that is evaluated to a Lua value when the function is _defined_.
-The resulting Lua expression is converted to a Terra object using the compilation-time compilation-time conversion [rules](#converting_between_lua_values_and_terra_values).
+The resulting Lua expression is converted to a Terra object using the compilation-time conversion [rules](#converting_between_lua_values_and_terra_values).
 If the conversion results in a list of Terra values, it is truncated to a single value.

 ---
     terra foo()
         bar(3,4,[luaexpr])
     end

 `[luaexpr]` is a multiple-expression escape since it occurs as the last expression in a list of expressions.
-It has the same behavior as a single expression escape, except when the conversion of `luaexpr` results in a list of Terra values.
+It has the same behavior as a single expression escape, except when the conversion of `luaexpr` results in multiple Terra expressions.
 In this case, the values are appended to the end of the expression list (in this case, the list of arguments to the call to `bar`).

 ---